nextflow-io/nf-hack17/README.md

 ### Event chat

 We will use the following Gitter [channel](https://gitter.im/nextflow-io/hack17) during the workshop activities.
-Feel free to register and use for any question about logistic, problems, doubts during the hackathon, etc.
+Feel free to register and use it for any question about logistic, problems, doubts during the hackathon, etc.

 ### Hackathon